Don't write off customers that leave, says Andrew Miller of Dell. With the right approach, you could get them back

 Issues around your customer service might arise and leave your customers unhappy, whether down to computer or human errors.
 It's naive to think everything will run smoothly all the time, even with the best intentions and the best staff training.
 Let's face it, everyone, including you, can have an off day.

 But it's not just your company facing these challenges.
-On average, most companies will lose between ten and 40 per cent of their customers.
+On average, most companies will lose between 10 and 40% of their customers.
 These are people who have walked away and may never return, and many companies don't even bother to find out why.
 The problem is, when you lose customers, you have to go out and find new ones to replace them - and that's costly and time-consuming.

 Let's not get too negative about it though.
 Remember that it's far easier to sell to someone who has dealt with your business before than it is to a new prospect.
 While a bunch of flowers or a night out at a favourite restaurant may work you back into the affections of your partner, in business that's just not going to cut it.
 It's time to look at successful strategies and campaigns that will win back even the most disillusioned of customers.